Hortensjaa/dungeon-codingame/README-INIT.md

 Comprehension of different techniques by quality, diversity and solvability by different agents

 ## Overview and goal
-In project and then engineering thesis, I will test different dungeon generation methods against different AI agents (project part) by CodinGame SDK.
+In project and then engineering thesis, I will implement hybrid procedural generation algorithm, that will fit needs for roguelike games - fast generation and great diversity.
 Additionally, generated dungeons will be evaluated based on they quality and diversity.
-Coclusions will be presented at the end of the semester and then explored further in my engineering thesis.
+Conclusions will be presented at the end of the semester and then explored further in my engineering thesis.

 ## MVP
 Dungeon as group of rooms connected by corridors, with enemies (standing or moving in the line and back) needed to be avoided to safely pass through exit.